 Inadequate removal of the acid etch:

 - During the DIY floor prep, the remains of the acid etch (if used) may not be sufficiently removed.
 The epoxy attaches itself to the thin layer of concrete dust rather than the concrete floor, peeling off soon afterward.

 Inadequate removal of surface oil:

-- Oily substances act as a barrier that prevents the epoxy from adhering to the concrete floor.
-When doing a DIY prep, it is crucial that it is removed entirely with a grease-cutting detergent.
-The detergent must also be thoroughly cleaned off with fresh water.
+- Oily substances are a barrier that prevents the epoxy from adhering to the concrete floor.
+When doing a DIY prep, clean it with a grease-cutting detergent.
+Thoroughly clean off the detergent with fresh water.